spiral-project/ihatemoney/docs/index.rst

 It keeps track of who bought what, when, and for whom; and helps to settle the bills.

+I hate money is written in python, using the `flask <https://palletsprojects.com/p/flask/>`_ framework.
+It's developped with ease of use in mind, and is trying to keep things simple.
+Hope you (will) like it!

 Table of content
 ================